If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Wild Bee Cocoon Emergence

 Releasing wild bees is the act of taking them out of storage and placing them back into their bee nests from where they will emerge from their cocoons and begin their spring activities.
-For most bee species, the male bee is the first to emerge. when you notice this, it’s now time to release your bees.
-Male bees are recognized for their significantly smaller bodies and for some wild (such as leafcutter bees) lack of a stinger.
+For most bee species, the male bee is the first to emerge.
+When you notice this, it’s now time to release your bees.
+Male wild solitary bees are recognized for their significantly smaller bodies and for some (such as leafcutter bees), the lack of a stinger.

-Most wild bees are solitary bees that nest in cavities readily available where they spend most of their lives from eggs to full grown adults where they them emerge. bees mostly choose their nesting spot close to or where they emerged.
-This is why it’s encouraged to place your bees in your nest before the females emerge so as to encourage them coming back to nest there.
+Most wild bees are solitary bees that nest in cavities readily available where they spend most of their lives from eggs to full-grown adults where they then emerge.
+Bees mostly choose their nesting spot close to or where they emerged.
+This is why it’s encouraged to place your bees in your nest before the females emerge so as to encourage them to come back to nest there.
 This is however not guaranteed as from their name, wild bees tend to be wild and may choose another place to nest and hatch their young once.
 Bees can take up to about two and a half weeks to emerge and thus patience is required.
 Some bees may be slower to develop and even take up to almost four weeks.
 This should not discourage you, instead, keep this bee in a slightly warmer environment to slowly prompt them to emerge.

-In preparation of the bee emergence, plant and cultivate various crops, flowers, fruits and/or vegetables to encourage the bees to stick around and keep busy nest on your garden.
+In preparation for the bee emergence, plant and cultivate various crops, flowers, fruits and/or vegetables to encourage the bees to stick around and keep a busy nest in your garden.
 Lack of preparation may provoke your bees to nest elsewhere.

-2] Bee nesting tubes / trays – Different bees prefer deferent nesting diameter for their holes, this is because some cocoons and bees are bigger than others.
-This should be considered while deciding which wild bee you would prefer to harvest.
+- Bee nesting tubes/trays – Different bees prefer different nesting diameters for their holes.
+This is because some cocoons and bees are bigger than others.
+This should be considered while deciding which wild bee you would prefer to raise.
 For most bees about 8-10mm in diameter is best.